Anas-github-acc/Texo/README.md

-# 📄 Google Docs Clone with Tiptap Editor
+# 📄Texo - Google Docs Clone with Tiptap Editor

 A modern, feature-rich document editor built with Next.js and Tiptap, offering real-time collaboration and AI-powered assistance.
 This project combines powerful editing capabilities with seamless collaboration features.